 Snow Mountain Ranch is one of our favorite Colorado cabin rentals for families.
 The property is beautiful and there are so many fun activities.

 If you don’t want to make a weekend of it then make it a day trip.
-Day visitors can purchase a $25 tree-cutting ticket.
+You can either receive a tree cutting ticket upon lodging check in or upon the purchase of a $25 tree cutting ticket.
+The $25 ticket also is a day activity pass.

 This is an activity that will get you in holiday spirit while helping Snow Mountain Ranch sustainably manage their forests!